I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects3-getcurrentprocessexecutablename.md

 <p> </p>

 ## -remarks
 <p>These methods are only available in user-mode debugging.</p>

 <p>If the engine cannot determine the name of the executable file, it writes the string "?NoImage?" to the buffer.</p>

-<p>For more information about processes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>

-<p>These methods are only available in user-mode debugging.</p>

-<p>If the engine cannot determine the name of the executable file, it writes the string "?NoImage?" to the buffer.</p>